nonblocking/mashroom-content/README.md

 Content (CMS) plugins for [Mashroom Server](https://www.mashroom-server.com).

+It provides an API to plugins on the server-side and Microfrontends (SPAs) on the client-side to easily retrieve and update content from a Headless CMS.

 At the moment it consists of three parts:

  * A [Content API](packages/mashroom-content-api/README.md) that allows you to retrieve and manage content from a Headless CMS